danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 - **Not everyone is a candidate:** Some conditions prevent the body from breaking down and using fat for fuel.
 For those patients ketosis is off the table entirely, and finding that out safely requires a clinician.
 - **Getting the ratio right is its own discipline:** Ketogenic ratios (grams of fat to combined grams of protein and carbohydrate) aren't one-size-fits-all.
 Different studies use different ratios, and picking and holding the right one for a given patient's weight, treatment stage, and lab results is a research-informed calculation.
 - **The diet itself is a minefield of small errors:** Berries and nuts, despite having a reputation for being "keto friendly", actually contain a high number of carbohydrates, for someone targeting less than 20 grams daily.
 Cottage cheese, which shows up in a lot of keto recipes, is high in protein and naturally occurring sugar (lactose).
-Protein is not a "free" food: eaten in excess, the body converts it to glucose through gluconeogenesis, which further feeds the tumour.
+Protein is not a "free" food: eaten in excess, the body converts it to glucose through gluconeogenesis, which further fuels the tumour.
 - **Water fasting, used to deepen ketosis around chemo days, carries its own risk:** If a patient's body fat is too low, blood glucose can drop further than intended, without ketones getting high enough, and can trigger a seizure.
 This is an especially dangerous outcome for someone with a brain tumour already prone to seizures.
 - **Daily Monitoring:** Glucose and ketones need daily blood-meter checks, tracked against a target ratio (the GKI).
 Research points to a GKI between 1 and 2 (some studies go up to 3) as the range that puts the most pressure on the cancer, and simply cutting back on sugar and starchy carbs won't get you there.
 This requires purchasing a blood meter, a one-time cost, but glucose strips, ketone strips, and lancets are all single-use and purchased separately, and none of it is currently treated as a covered medical expense.
 - **Diet alone doesn't finish the job:** Glutamine, as mentioned earlier in this post, is the sticking point here too.
 Bringing it down requires a combination of aerobic and resistance exercise, and drugs that target glutamine metabolism directly.
 These must be dosed and monitored by a trained medical team because of their own toxicity risks.